lopezbec/Scraping_for_PUCMM_LLM/README.md

-Fire Crawler (github.com/firecrawl/firecrawl)
+# Fire Crawler (github.com/firecrawl/firecrawl)

-What Firecrawl does
+## What Firecrawl does

-Crawls entire sites (controls for depth, subdomains, path include/exclude) and handles JS/rate limits. ✅
+- Crawls entire sites (controls for depth, subdomains, path include/exclude) and handles JS/rate limits. ✅

-Scrapes to multiple formats (Markdown, HTML, raw HTML, links, screenshots, summaries, JSON), with onlyMainContent and tag include/exclude options. ✅
+- Scrapes to multiple formats (Markdown, HTML, raw HTML, links, screenshots, summaries, JSON), with onlyMainContent and tag include/exclude options. ✅

-Structured extraction via LLMs using a JSON schema or prompt (/extract or JSON format in /scrape). ✅
+- Structured extraction via LLMs using a JSON schema or prompt (/extract or JSON format in /scrape). ✅

-Search + scrape endpoint to fetch full content for query results.
+- Search + scrape endpoint to fetch full content for query results.

-Async job model & batching for scale.
+- Async job model & batching for scale.

-Where Firecrawl is better
+## Where Firecrawl is better

-Faster to “LLM-ready” content (clean Markdown/JSON out of the box, including PDFs).
+- Faster to "LLM-ready" content (clean Markdown/JSON out of the box, including PDFs).

-Schema-based data extraction built in (no separate post-processing step needed to shape JSON).
+- Schema-based data extraction built in (no separate post-processing step needed to shape JSON).

-Flexible crawl controls (subdomains, external links, depth, includePaths) for precise scope without writing spider code.
+- Flexible crawl controls (subdomains, external links, depth, includePaths) for precise scope without writing spider code.

-One API for crawl, scrape, and search, reducing glue code and custom infra.
+- One API for crawl, scrape, and search, reducing glue code and custom infra.

-Missing Features (vs. this repo)
+## Missing Features (vs. this repo)

-No dataset-level URL or exact-text de-duplication (you’ll still need filter.py).
+- No dataset-level URL or exact-text de-duplication (you'll still need filter.py).

-No enforced single-language keep (e.g., “Spanish only” filter).
+- No enforced single-language keep (e.g., "Spanish only" filter).

-No repo-specific output layout (data/<domain>_<ts>/*) or crawl_summary.json stats file.
+- No repo-specific output layout (data/<domain>_<ts>/*) or crawl_summary.json stats file.

-Limited normalization/cleaning pipeline: no Unicode/whitespace fixes, entity/date standardization, or low-content pruning out of the box.
+- Limited normalization/cleaning pipeline: no Unicode/whitespace fixes, entity/date standardization, or low-content pruning out of the box.

-No near-duplicate (simhash/fuzzy) detection across pages.
+- No near-duplicate (simhash/fuzzy) detection across pages.

-No automatic site-specific boilerplate heuristics beyond basic main-content options.
+- No automatic site-specific boilerplate heuristics beyond basic main-content options.

-No built-in Markdown→schema postprocessing tailored to your dataset (LLM extraction exists, but you’ll still curate schemas/validators).
+- No built-in Markdown→schema postprocessing tailored to your dataset (LLM extraction exists, but you'll still curate schemas/validators).

 # Site Crawler